AndreDiop/Portfolio/README.md

 # About

-This is a living document of the skills and work that I will display to potential employers
+This is a living document of the skills and work that I will display to potential employers.

 ## Access